Episcopal polity: Overview of episcopal churches

+Formation

-The Apostle Paul in the letter to Philippians, Clement of Rome and the Didache when talking about the church system of governance, mention "bishops and deacons", omitting the word "presbyter", which has been argued by some to show that there was no presbyter-bishop distinction yet in the first century.
+The Apostle Paul in the Epistle to the Philippians, Clement of Rome and the Didache when talking about the ecclesial system of governance, mention “bishops and deacons”, without the word “presbyter”, which has been argued by some to show that there was no presbyter-bishop distinction yet in the first century.

-Ignatius of Antioch writing in already the early second century makes a clear distinction of bishops and presbyters, meaning that his letters show that an episcopal system was already existing by his time.
-However Bart Erhman sees it as significant that Ignatius in his letter to the Romans never mentioned a bishop in Rome.
-Later also Tertullian very clearly distinguishes the presbyters and bishops as a separate office, Irenaeus made lists of the succession of bishops, though bishop succession lists made by early church fathers are highly contradictory.
-By the second century it appears that the episcopal system had become the majority, universal view among Christians.
+Ignatius of Antioch, writing in already the early second century, makes a clear distinction of bishops and presbyters, meaning that his letters show that an episcopal system was already in existence by his time.
+However, Bart Erhman sees it as significant that Ignatius never mentioned a bishop in Rome.
+Later, Tertullian also very clearly distinguishes the presbyters and bishops as a separate office, Irenaeus made lists of the succession of bishops, though such lists made by the early Church Fathers are highly contradictory.
+By the second century, it appears that the episcopal system had become the majority, universal view among Christians.

-Even schismatic sects such as the Novatians and Donatists would use the episcopal system.
-Except for Aerius of Sebaste, who contested the episcopal system and started his own sect.
+Even schismatic sects such as the Novatians and Donatists would also use the episcopal framework, except for Aerius of Sebaste, who contested the system and began his own sect.

-Jerome stated that churches were originally governed by a group of presbyters but only later churches decided to elect bishops to suppress schisms.
+Jerome stated that churches were originally governed by a group of presbyters, only later electing bishops to suppress schisms.

 Catholic Church

 The Catholic Church has an episcopate, with the Pope, who is the Bishop of Rome, at the top.
-The Catholic Church considers that juridical oversight over the Church is not a power that derives from human beings, but strictly from the authority of Christ, which was given to his twelve apostles.
-The See of Rome, as the unbroken line of apostolic authority descending from St. Peter (the "prince and head of the apostles"), is a visible sign and instrument of communion among the college of bishops and therefore also of the local churches around the world.
-In communion with the worldwide college of bishops, the Pope has all legitimate juridical and teaching authority over the whole Church.
-This authority given by Christ to St. Peter and the apostles is transmitted from one generation to the next by the power of the Holy Spirit, through the laying on of hands from the Apostles to the bishops, in unbroken succession.
+The Catholic Church considers juridical oversight over the Church is not a power derived from human beings, but strictly from the authority of Christ, which was given to his twelve apostles.
+The See of Rome, as the unbroken line of apostolic authority descending from Saint Peter the Apostle (the “Prince and Head of the Apostles”), is a visible sign and locus of communion among the College of Bishops, and therefore also of local churches around the world.
+In communion with these churches and their bishops, the Pope has all legitimate juridical and infallible teaching authority over the whole Church.
+This authority given by Christ to Saint Peter and the apostles is transmitted from one generation to the next by the power of the Holy Spirit, through the laying on of hands from the Apostles to the bishops, in unbroken succession.